 Submitting documents post-inspection

-Where an AO is using PEMS, exporters who are also registered with PEMS should submit any additional post-inspection documentation to the department through the system, rather than submitting documentation via email.
+Where an AO is using PEMS, exporters should submit any additional post-inspection documentation to the department through PEMS, rather than submitting documentation via email.
 Supporting documents will be rejected if provided by email, unless an exception exists.

-Exporters will still need to notify the ASG National Documentation Hub via email that their inspection and/or ITCT calibration records and supporting documents are available in PEMS, at the time of requesting RFP authorisation.
+Exporters will still need to notify the ASG Exports via email that their inspection and/or calibration records and supporting documents are available in PEMS, at the time of requesting RFP authorisation.
 Exporters will need to include ‘Refer to PEMS for inspection and supporting documentation’ in their email correspondence.
 Further details are located here.